Kydinhvan/Obsidian_note/Comp Eng/Processes and Threads Synchronization.md

 ## Requirement for a CS Solution
 **Mutual exclusion** (mutex): No other processes can execute the critical section if there is already one process executing it (in the case of condition synchronization, this is adjusted accordingly)
 **Progress**: If there’s no process in the critical section, and some other processes wish to enter, we need to grant this permission and we cannot postpone the permission indefinitely.
-`**Bounded waiting**: If process A has requested to enter the CS, there exists a bound on the number of times other processes are allowed to enter the CS before A. This implies that CS is also of a finite length, it cannot loop forever and will exit after a finite number of instructions.
-It is a requirement that ensures **fairness** by guaranteeing that every process will eventually get a chance **to** enter its critical section (CS) after a finite number of other processes have done so -> ???`
+**Bounded waiting**: If process A has requested to enter the CS, there exists a bound on the number of times other processes are allowed to enter the CS before A.

-## Properties
-The requirements above result in the following property to a CS solution:
-- **Safety** property: no race condition
-- **Liveness** property: a program with proper CS solution will not hang forever (because technically no progress IS mutex).
+	In simpler terms, it means that **no process should have to wait indefinitely** to enter its critical section.
+The waiting time for a process is **finite** and is bounded by a constant number of steps or actions.

 ## Solution Template